PowerMops/powermops-site/src/routes/pmops/Lesson-9.md

 group of classes where each class that inherits from `(col)` will automatically have a number of methods in common.
-Rather than repeat the definitions of these methods in each class definition, we \"split them off'\" into a single superclass in which they can be defined just once.
+Rather than repeat the definitions of these methods in each class definition, we "split them off'" into a single superclass in which they can be defined just once.
 We call this kind of superclass a generic superclass The class `Longword` is another example of a generic superclass.
 It is useful for defining methods common to the classes `Var` and `Handle`, but it doesn't have any objects of its own.

-Other Predefined Classes {#other_predefined_classes}
+Other Predefined Classes
 ------------------------

 Another group of classes that gets a workout is the one that links you